Merck & Co.: 1950–2000

 In 1979, Merck scientists developed lovastatin (Mevacor), the first drug of the statin class.

-Merck scientist William C. Campbell and Satoshi Ōmura developed ivermectin for veterinary use in 1981, and later put it to human use against Onchocerciasis in 1987–88 with the name Mectizan; today the compound is used against river blindness, lymphatic filariasis, scabies and other parasitic infections.
+Merck scientist William C. Campbell and Satoshi Ōmura developed ivermectin for veterinary use in 1981, and later put it to human use against onchocerciasis in 1987–1988 with the name Mectizan; today the compound is also used against lymphatic filariasis, scabies and other parasitic infections.

 In 1982, the company formed a joint venture, KBI Inc., with AstraZeneca.
 During the late 1980s and 1990s, the company also established joint ventures with DuPont to access research and development expertise, and with Johnson & Johnson to sell over-the-counter consumer medications.

 In 1985, Merck received approval for imipenem, the first member of the carbapenem class of antibiotics.
 Antibiotics of the carbapenem class play an important role in treatment guidelines for certain hospital-acquired and multi-drug resistant infections.
 P. Roy Vagelos became CEO and Chairman that year, succeeding Horan.
+Vagelos served until reaching the company's mandatory retirement age in 1994, succeeded by Raymond Gilmartin.

 In 1991, Merck's Kelco subsidiary was responsible for volatile organic compound (VOC) emission pollution in the San Diego area.
 In 1996 Merck paid $1.8 million for polluting the air.
 New machines were installed to reduce smog emissions by 680000 lb a year.

 In November 1993, Merck & Co. acquired Medco Containment Services for $6 billion.
 Merck & Co. spun Medco off ten years later.

+Merck's supply chain reduction programme has been referred to as an example of successful change.
+Merck reduced its number of global suppliers from 40,000 to less than 10,000 during the period from 1992 to 1997.